B0ney/xmodits/resources/XM format.md

 If we export the samples without de-deltaing, the sample will just sound really quiet.

+This occurs because encoding sample amplitudes as deltas will reduce how spread out they are.

 At this stage, we have the following infomation about each sample:
 * Name
 * Length (in bytes)